srgrr/RoundCreator/README.md

 # RoundCreator
 A very simple, small tool I developed some years ago.
 It creates a folder structure for programming contest problems.
-It works for Python 2.7.
+It works for Python 2.7 and Python 3.
 Due to the argparse dependency, it won't work on Python 2.6.
 It works and creates appropriate scripts for Windows and Linux.

 ## Installation
 If you have cloned this repo, you can type `python setup.py install`.
 This will install a package called "RoundCreator".
-Whenever you import it it will automatically execute the `main()` function at `RoundCreator.py`.
 ## General overview
 RoundCreator is a very typical script which accepts some arguments and then does some stuff.
 Its arguments (and its default values) are:
 * `--name` Contest name.
 Its default value is "myContest"